Aclark2089/poke-viewer/README.md

-# Poke Viewer -- A Pokemon Viewer App
+# Poke Viewer Graphql
+A GraphQL wrapper for the PokeAPI